 - 1 cup chopped pecans, toasted is even better (optional)

-- Place 12 tablespoons of butter in a stainless steel dutch oven (non-stick also works but is harder to tell when browned before burnt) and heat over medium-high heat until completely melted - about 2 minutes.
+- Place 12 tablespoons of butter in a stainless steel dutch oven or skillet (non-stick also works but is harder to tell when browned before burnt) and heat over medium-high heat until completely melted - about 2 minutes.

 - Add both types of sugar, salt, vanilla and milk into the butter and whisk until everything is fully incorporated.